-So TWND urges all readers to really consider the impact of our lifestyle choices on the only habitable planet?
+So TWND urges you all readers to really consider the impact of your lifestyle choices on the only habitable planet?
 Rather shouldn’t it be our duty to nurture this planet and think about our future generations?

 “India alone generates more than 1,00,000 metric tonnes of solid waste everydayl”.
 “Each year, at least eight million tonnes of plastic end up in the oceans, the equivalent of a full garbage truck every minute”.
 “Global annual waste generation is expected to jump to 3.4 billion tonnes over the next 30 years, up from 2.01 billion tonnes in 2016”.